-Several Big Cypress fox squirrels sightings have been recorded on the preserve.
+Several Big Cypress fox squirrel sightings have been recorded on the preserve.
 Also known as the mangrove fox squirrel, the FFWCC lists this species as threatened in Florida.
 While the species is widespread in eastern and central North America, the subspecies is endemic to southwestern Florida - specifically in the Immokalee Rise, Big Cypress Swamp, and Devil's Garden area in Collier County.
 Some areas of this range have become vacated, while many other suitable areas are being altered or becoming isolated through development.
 The subspecies uses most types of forest occurring in its range.
 However, dense interiors of mixed cypress-hardwood strands seem to be avoided by Big Cypress fox squirrels due dense populations of gray squirrels (Sciurus carolinensis) occupying these areas.
-Big Cypress fox squirrels have been reported in cypress swamp, pine flatwood, tropical hammock, hardwood hammock, mangrove swamp, and suburban habitats including golf courses, and residential areas in native vegetation.
+Big Cypress fox squirrels have been reported in cypress swamp, and suburban habitats including golf courses, and residential areas in native vegetation.
 Big Cypress fox squirrel densities appear to be quite low, and on this basis the subspecies can be considered inherently rare (Humphrey & Jodice 1992).